5 luxury trains in India that are worth your money

 If you want to travel back in time and experience luxury like the kings, then try taking a ride in some royal trains across India, managed by the Indian Railways and the IRCTC.
 These elite luxury trains feature a royal ambiance with stunning interiors that will enable you to explore and witness India's rich cultural heritage.
 Start saving now to ride these luxury trains.

 The Maharajas' Express is considered one of the most expensive trains in India.
 This royal train was voted the "World's Leading Luxury Train" in 2012, 2013, and 2014 consecutively.
-The train features lavish suites, full-stocked bars, and butler services.
-It runs on four different circuits covering over twelve destinations across northwestern and Central India, mainly centered around Rajasthan.
+The train features lavish suites, full-stocked bars, and butler service.
+It runs on four different circuits, covering over twelve destinations across northwestern and central India, mainly centered around Rajasthan.

 This luxurious train is similar to a five-star hotel and is inspired by the traveling style of kings from the ancient eras.
 It was launched to boost tourism on the Maharashtra route of the Indian Railways.
 The train takes tourists on seven nights and eight days trips across six different routes in Maharashtra.
 It features palace-like interiors, lounges, and an onboard spa.